Using technology to build citizen-led social movements, we create transformational change on a regional, national and international level.

-In Thailand, a young man named Wisaruth started a Change.org campaign against the military government’s plan to impose a single internet gateway.
-Over 150,000 people came together to oppose the gateway that would combine all internet access channels into one central government-controlled point.
-As a result, the government scrapped the internet gateway plan.
-Today Wisaruth and his free speech movement remain active in Thailand, fighting government censorship.
+In Thailand, a young man started a Change.org campaign against the military government’s plan to impose a single internet gateway.
+With public political meetings outlawed, people gathered online to oppose the gateway that would combine all internet access channels into one central government-controlled point.
+Over 150,000 people came together around this campaign, launching a free speech movement that remains active in Thailand, fighting government censorship.

 Legal Recognition for Single Mothers